 The first week of November, 2011 had significant amounts of FanonJossed.
 First, a new blind bag wave was released which contains mostly background ponies from the show.
 None of the five whose toy names had become well-known had their Fan Nicknames, which caused heated debates about which names to call them by - the old and established Fan Nicknames or the brand-new toy names whose likes have been rendered obsolete by Canon in two other blind bag ponies' cases.
-The good news for them is that the newest wave of blind bags states those official names as second names, making some fan interpretations canon.
+The good news for them is that the later waves of blind bags stated those official names as second names, making some fan interpretations canon.
 For example, fan name "Lyra" + old official name "Heartstrings" = new official name "Lyra Heartstrings."

 Lauren Faust once revealed more of the actual backstory of Nightmare Moon, and how she was banished, on her deviantART page.
 (Unfortunately, it was in the page-comments section, and has long since scrolled off.)
 Much of it invalidates the common fanon interpretation of Luna as basically the victim of Celestia in the whole affair.
 Different from many other forms of Jossing in that Faust points out that since it was never stated in the show, it isn't really canon - thus, it is perfectly possible for the current crew to contradict it.
 Later, the two-part episode "Princess Twilight Sparkle" made the Jossing fully canonical.